Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Molecular Dynamics Simulation of Water and Ice by TIP5P Code ##

-### Prolog of Dynamics Simulation of Water and Ice ###
+### Summary of Dynamics Simulation of Water and Ice ###

-Microwave heating of the water and ice states is studied by molecular dynamics simulations.
+Microwave heating of water and ice states is studied by molecular dynamics simulations.
 We use the 5-point atoms of water molecules called the TIP5P-Ewald summation algorithm.
+A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
+The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules using the Lennard-Jones potential
+Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
+1).
 This is the second generation to the first one of 3-point SPC/E shake/rattle algorithm (JCP, 2007, Ref.
-1).
-A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
-The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules using the Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 2).

 The fortran code by MPI is given in the file @p3mtip5p07a.f03 with two additional files param_tip5D07a.h and TIP507_config.start0.